Louisville tops No. 19 Virginia Tech 73-71 in ACC showdown

 Virginia Tech: The Hokies started quickly before soon having to catch up to Louisville’s faster tempo on both ends.
 Tech started 1 of 11 in the second half before Cone’s perimeter shooting helped close the gap.
 Shooting ultimately made the difference as the Hokies finished 9 of 30 from long range and shot 43% overall.

 Louisville: The Cardinals trailed 11-0 before a quick timeout changed everything.
 The Cardinals emerged energized and answered with a 9-0 run and commanded the pace.
-They wobbled down the stretch but held on with timely free throws from Johnson and Quinn Slazinski (10 points).
+They wobbled down the stretch but held on with timely free throws from Johnson and Quinn Slazinski (10 points), who made one of two with 1:23 left.

 UP NEXT